First Time Flying: Tips & What to Expect

 If you’ve written to the airline and they deny your claim, try again!

 If they’re still not budging and you’re sure you’re entitled to compensation for the disrupted flight, you can try making the claim through companies such as AirHelp.
-They’ve helped quite a few people I know get the compensation that the airlines were refusing.

-#1 Distract yourself
+Distract yourself

 Movie, music, book – prepare a lot of entertainment so that the time… ekhm.. flies.

-#2 Ask the flight attendants for help
+Ask the crew for help

 Talk to your doctor or pharmacist, and they might be able to suggest something that might help you with flight anxiety.